SingaporeMotherhood | Baby & Toddler

 Reasons for choosing the course:

-“I chose Christofori for my elder daughter as they do not require parents to sit in with the children, unlike some other schools.
+“I chose Christofori for my elder daughter as they do not require parents to sit in with the children.
 I felt that this will encourage independent learning in my child.
 If I were to sit in the class with her, she may not pay attention and will depend on me to reinforce what the teacher has taught.

-I sent my younger daughter to Edvox because they give the flexibility of transiting to individual lessons when the child is ready.
+I sent my younger daughter to Edvox because they offer the flexibility of transiting to individual lessons when the child is ready.
 Thus, my daughter can start taking piano exams at a younger age.
-Hopefully, this will help her to complete her Grade 8 before she reaches Upper Secondary and free her from having to juggle the increased demands of school work and music exams.”
+Hopefully, this will help her to complete her Grade 8 exams before she reaches Upper Secondary.
+This will free her from having to juggle the increased demands of school and piano.”

 Mrs V. Tjahjono, a Communications manager and mother of a 4-year old